-The 9th European Music Analysis Conference (EuroMAC 9 – IX CEAM) will be held in Strasbourg from 28 June to 1 July 2017.
+The 9th European Music Analysis Conference (EuroMAC 9 – IX CEAM) was held in Strasbourg from 28 June to 1 July 2017.

-This international conference will be a key event in the field of music analysis and associated fields.
-It will aim at bringing together researchers and other eminent academics from around the world.
-The plenary keynote lectures will be given by such prestigious personalities as Robert Cogan (New England Conservatory of Music, Boston), Jean-Pierre Bartoli (Sorbonne, Paris) and Marie-Noëlle Masson (SFAM).
+This international conference was a key event in the field of music analysis and associated fields.
+It aimed at bringing together researchers and other eminent academics from around the world.
+The plenary keynote lectures were given by such prestigious personalities as Robert Cogan (New England Conservatory of Music, Boston), Jean-Pierre Bartoli (Sorbonne, Paris) and Marie-Noëlle Masson (SFAM).

-While we are particularly keen to receive proposals related to the themes of the conference, we also welcome free proposals that concern the field of music analysis or link it to a wider range of perspectives in other associated fields.
+While we were particularly keen to receive proposals related to the themes of the conference, we also welcomed free proposals that concern the field of music analysis or link it to a wider range of perspectives in other associated fields.

-In this way, we intend to promote original and innovative contributions that are likely to broaden our discipline.
+In this way, we intended to promote original and innovative contributions that are likely to broaden our discipline.

-We especially wish to encourage the participation of young researchers and ensure that the conference reflects the diversity of languages and approaches on the European continent in a context of openness and dialogue.
+We especially wished to encourage the participation of young researchers and ensure that the conference reflects the diversity of languages and approaches on the European continent in a context of openness and dialogue.

 The first European Music Analysis Conference was held in 1989 in the city of Colmar (France); the 2017 conference thus returns to Alsace, a region with a rich cultural past and one of the areas where the humanist movement took root and flourished.